Silicosis

 What Is Silicosis?

-The cause of silicosis is the inhalation of silica dust.
-Similar to asbestos, these dust particles are microscopic and can get stuck in the lungs, resulting in lung scarring (pulmonary fibrosis), irritation, and stiffening.
+The cause of silicosis is breathing in silica dust.
+Similar to asbestos, these dust particles are microscopic and can get stuck in your lungs.
+They’re really sharp and won’t leave the body, leading to long-term irritation, lung scarring (pulmonary fibrosis), and stiffening.

-Crystalline silica is used in several construction materials, including:
+Crystalline silica is used in construction materials like:

 • Clay